-Welcome to the Weekly Mastery Lecture page for Math 123 Linear Algebra and Probability for Management at McGill taught by Profs.
-Gabriel Michael Frieden &nd Sidney Trudeau at McGill, with J-Sesh!
+Welcome to the Weekly Mastery Lecture page for Math 123 Linear Algebra and Probability for Management at McGill (Winter 2020) taught by Profs.
+Leila Golparvar &nd Jacques Claude Hurtubise, with J-Sesh!
 Here you can register and find information about the sessions.

-All the content taught in the Math 123 sessions has been catered specifically for Math 123 students at McGill and has helped thousands of them understand the material and succeed in this class.
+All the content taught in Jacob’s Math 123 sessions has been catered specifically for Math 123 students at McGill and has helped thousands of them understand the material and succeed in this class.

 - Cost &nd Payment info for Math 123 Weekly Mastery Lectures